takebackyouripad/takebackyouripad.github.io/README.md

 **IMPORTANT NOTE:** You must perform step 5 before connecting to *any other network*, otherwise you will go back to a normal school iPad within about three seconds.

-If you have any questions, DM [@schoolipadhelp](https://www.instagram.com/schoolipadhelp/) on Instagram or Snap [@schoolipadhelp](https://www.snapchat.com/add/schoolipadhelp).
+If you have any questions, DM [@schoolipadhelp](https://www.instagram.com/schoolipadhelp/) on Instagram.
 We'd be happy to help.

 Be sure to tell your friends!